ryantd42/NY-Legislative-Git/2023/A1640A-2023/bill.md

   ___________

- Introduced by M. of A. THIELE -- read once and referred to the Committee on Real Property Taxation
+ Introduced by M. of A. THIELE -- read once and referred to the Committee on  Real  Property  Taxation  --  recommitted to the Committee on Real Property Taxation in accordance  with  Assembly  Rule  3,  sec.
+2  -- reported  and  referred to the Committee on Ways and Means -- reported and referred to the Committee on Rules -- ordered to a third  reading, passed  by  Assembly  and  delivered  to the Senate, recalled from the Senate, vote reconsidered, bill amended, ordered reprinted,  retaining its place on the special order of third reading

- AN  ACT  in  relation to the eligibility of enrolled members of the East Hampton Volunteer  Ocean  Rescue  and  Auxiliary  Squad  for  the  tax exemption  on  real  property  authorized by section 466-c of the real property tax law
+ AN  ACT  in  relation to the eligibility of enrolled members of the East Hampton Volunteer Ocean Rescue and Auxiliary Squad for a tax exemption on real property

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Notwithstanding any provision of law to the contrary, the enrolled members of East Hampton Volunteer Ocean  Rescue  and  Auxiliary Squad  shall  be eligible for the tax exemption on real property author- ized by section 466-c of the real property tax law, as added by  chapter 450  of  the laws of 2002, provided that: (a) the town board of the town of East Hampton has designated such squad as  an  emergency  rescue  and first  aid  squad, as authorized by chapter 147 of the laws of 2020; and (b) the governing body of any village, town, county or  school  district
+Notwithstanding any provision of law to the contrary, the enrolled members of East Hampton Volunteer Ocean  Rescue  and  Auxiliary Squad  shall  be eligible for the tax exemption on real property author- ized by section 466-a of the real property tax law, as added by  chapter 670  of  the laws of 2022, provided that: (a) the town board of the town of East Hampton has designated such squad as  an  emergency  rescue  and first  aid  squad, as authorized by chapter 147 of the laws of 2020; and (b) the governing body of any village, town, county or  school  district